dieu-vu/maas-assignment-2022/README.md

 > 2. Use any framework and modules you feel comfortable with to build the assignment API.
 > 3. Show us something more incredible that you've built.
 Then, prepare to tell us more about the solution.

-I tried to study use the technology suggested (dynamoDB and serverless) for the first time in my life.
-Previously, I only had chance to work with express.
+I tried to study use the technology suggested (dynamoDB and serverless) for the first time.
+Previously, I only had chance to work with the `express` framework.
 Due to the limited time for the assignment and lack of experience, the assignment may still have many flaws.
 I really appreciate constructive feedbacks from the hiring team.

 Implementation includes: